HosseiniMahdi/FEniCSx_Fluid_Solver/README.md

 ## Simulations

-The python scripts for the different setups are located in src` folder.
+The python scripts for different setups are located in the `src` folder.